frgomes/akka-watch-example/README.rst

 2. a Supervisor which just responds to the Client actor and starts watching it

-3. when the Client actor dies, the Supervisor actor prints a message onto the standard output.
+When the Client actor dies, the Supervisor actor prints a message onto the standard output.

 For the impatient